website picture

 Hello, I am Ruyi Ji (吉如一).
 Welcome to my home page.

-I'm now a fourth-year PhD student in the Programming Language Lab (PLL) at Peking University, advised by Prof. Zhenjiang Hu and Prof. Yingfei Xiong.
-I am interested in program synthesis.
+I'm now a fifth-year PhD student in the Programming Language Lab (PLL) at Peking University, advised by Prof. Zhenjiang Hu and Prof. Yingfei Xiong.
+I am interested in program synthesis and all related problems, like program optimization and verification.
 Click here for more about my research.

 I completed my undergraduate at Peking University, where I worked with Prof. Yingfei Xiong on interactive program synthesis.